she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/datasci.md

 - Download the dataset at [Dataset](/intermediate/fake_job_postings.csv)

-- The given dataset below contains a collection of job postings, some of which are fraudulent.
+- The given database contains a collection of job postings, some of which are fraudulent.
 The data contains textual & meta info about these jobs.
 Study the details of the dataset and find out which industry has the highest number of fake job postings.

 - Graphically display your answer.